mhnpd/nepali-font/README.md

 # Nepali Font Collection
-> Nepali font was collected in this repo.
+> This repo collect nepali fonts.
 All fonts are free to use but are intellectual property of its owner.

 # Installation Guide for Different operating System

 # Installation in Windows
 * Copy all the file inside font folder in control panel/fonts.
-* You can just open the .ttf file and click install on top right corner.
+* Or, just open the .ttf file and click install on top right corner.

 # Installation in Ubuntu